archisman-panigrahi/GtkExperiments/README.md

 ### Installation

 #### Raspberry Pi OS
-The following installation script installs [twofing](https://github.com/plippo/twofing) for two-finger gestures, and then installs this tool.
+The following installation script installs [twofing](https://github.com/plippo/twofing) for two-finger gestures, and then installs this tool, and adds it to the **autostart** list.

 ```
 wget https://raw.githubusercontent.com/archisman-panigrahi/surface-RT-screen-rotator/surface-rt/srt-screen-rotation-setup.sh